devkuroneko/Test_MalDataGen/README.md

 ---

-## 📖 Overview <a name="overview"></a>
+## 📖 Overview (Informações básicas) <a name="overview"></a>

-MalDataGen is a modular and extensible synthetic data generation library for tabular data for malware dectition.
+MalDataGen is a modular and extensible synthetic data generation library for tabular data for malware detection.
 It aims to:

 - Support state-of-the-art generative models (GANs, VAEs, Diffusion, etc.)
 - Improve model generalization by augmenting training data